Reggie Harris (poet): Biography

 Reggie Harris was born in Annapolis, Maryland and raised in Baltimore.
 He attended Baltimore City Public Schools, graduated from Gilman School, and received a B.A. in Political Science from Randolph-Macon College.
-Former Associate Editor for Lambda Literary Foundation’s Lambda Literary Review he is a graduate Cave Canem Foundation Fellow.
+A Cave Canem Foundation Fellow, member of the National Book Critics Circle, and At-Large Board Member of the Publishing Triangle, he is currently a Lead Digital Navigator for the Brooklyn Public Library, in Brooklyn, New York.

 From 1983-1987 he was a member of the United States Coast Guard, receiving a Commandant's Letter of Commendation Ribbon, Good Conduct Medal, Antarctic Service Medal and an honorable discharge.
 After working for Radio Shack/Tandy Corporation and Baltimore Magazine, he joined the Enoch Pratt Free Library in 1990.
 In 2001 he was named Head of the Information Technology Support Department, in charge of IT support and public computer training.
-He left Baltimore to become Poetry in the Branches Coordinator and Information Technology Director for Poets House in New York City in 2010.
-He became Director of Library and Outreach Services in 2015.
+He left Baltimore to become Poetry in the Branches Coordinator and Information Technology Director for Poets House in New York City in 2010 and became Director of Library and Outreach Services in 2015.
 Poets House suspended operations due to Covid-19 in December 2020.